Dimitrovska/Dragana-Ilieva/README.md

 :computer: _**Programming Interests**_

 My primary focus is on Python and related technologies.
 I'm on a journey to expand my knowledge and skills in programming, with the aim of transitioning into a junior position in software development.
-Additionally, I am keen on exploring and learning more about:
+Additionally, I am keen on exploring and learning more about SQL and Data Engineering.
-- SQL
-- Data Engineering

-I have experience working with the following Integrated Development Environments (IDEs):
+I have experience with the following Integrated Development Environments (IDEs):
 - PyCharm
 - Jupyter Notebook
 - Visual Studio Code